 There are two types of options available for trading – call and put options, each with unique purposes.

 Put option explained

-Let’s take an in-depth look at what is a put option in share market.
-You should buy it when you expect prices to fall, in this way you may make profits.
+Let's take an in-depth look at what a put option is in share market.
+You should buy put options when you expect prices to fall, in this way you may make profits.
+Put options protect your interests against falling asset price by allowing you to hedge.
 In the case of call options, the opposite takes place.
 People buy call options when they expect prices to rise.

-Let’s see what happens when the price of XS shares goes up to Rs 60.
+Let's see what happens when the price of XS shares goes up to Rs 60.
 In this case, if you exercised your put at Rs 50, you will stand to lose Rs 10, or Rs 10,000 if you purchased 1,000 options.
 You would not want to enter into such a loss-making transaction.
-So you have the choice of not exercising the right to sell.
-In this case, the only loss would have been the premium that you have paid to enter into the transaction.
+So, you have the choice of not exercising the right to sell.
+In this case, the only loss would have been the premium that you have paid to the put option writer.
 This will generally be much lower than your losses, depending on the size of the deal.

 Leveraging in put options